Robert Trias

-Robert A. Trias (March 18, 1923 – July 11, 1989) was an American karate pioneer, founding the first karate school in the mainland United States and becoming one of the first known American black belts.
+Robert Aguirre Trias (March 18, 1923 – July 11, 1989) was an American karate pioneer, founding the first karate school in the mainland United States and becoming one of the first known American black belts.
 He also developed Shuri-ryū karate, an eclectic style with roots in internal Chinese kung-fu called Xing Yi Quan, and indirectly some Okinawan karate.

 Life before karate

-The son of Jesus B. Trias (1895–1966) and Dolores A. Trias (1896–1984), Robert Aquirre Trias graduated from Nogales High School in Nogales, Arizona in 1941.
+The son of Mexican-Americans Jesus B. Trias (1895–1966) and Dolores Aguirre Trias (1896–1984), Robert Trias graduated from Nogales High School in Nogales, Arizona in 1941.
 He was employed by Southern Pacific Company as a boilermaker apprentice from 1937 to 1939 and as a boilermaker from 1939 to 1942.

 Introduction to karate

 Robert Trias enlisted in the United States Naval Reserve in Phoenix, Arizona during World War II, on September 22, 1942.
 After completing recruit training, he attended Advanced Naval Training School Naval Station Treasure Island in San Francisco, CA, where he trained as a machinist.
 Trias was then temporarily attached to a patrol squadron at Section Base Morro Bay in San Luis Obispo County before returning to Treasure Island in September 1943.

 By the summer of 1944, Trias was deployed to the South Pacific, where he participated in the Battle of Saipan.
 By September 1944, he was Machinist's Mate First Class Trias.
 On Tulagi, in the Solomon Islands, Trias tried his hand as a middleweight boxer.
 It is said that he met Tung Gee Hsiang, a Chinese missionary of Chan (Zen) Buddhism, while on Tulagi.
 Hsiang often watched Trias work out and imitated his boxing footwork, and he asked to practice with Trias.
 Trias refused because Hsiang was "just a tiny little guy," but Hsiang was persistent and at last Trias agreed to spar with him.
 Hsiang gave Trias "the biggest thrashing of his life" and Trias then asked Hsiang to instruct him in the martial arts.
 Trias returned home to the United States in November 1945.